aritter/twitter_download/README.md

 python download_tweets_api.py --dist=tweeti-a.dist.tsv > downloaded.tsv
 ```

+-Note that it takes about 18 hours to download the Semeval sentiment analysis training dataset.

 Restarting after a partial download:
 --------------
 In case the script hangs in the middle of the download for whatever reason, use the --partial argument to specify the file containing partially downloaded results.